ESIvy/esivy.gihub.io/content/posts/science-in-strange-magic-the-new-animated-movie-from-george-lucas-and-walt-disney-pictures.md

 ---
-title: Science in Strange Magic, the new animated movie from George Lucas and Walt Disney Pictures
+title: "Science in Strange Magic, the new animated movie from George Lucas and Walt Disney Pictures"
 date: '2015-01-27T10:29:27-06:00'
 status: publish
 path: /science-in-strange-magic-the-new-animated-movie-from-george-lucas-and-walt-disney-pictures